nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/staticgroupassociation.md

 ## UI

 The `/extras/static-group-associations/` UI views normally only show Static Group Associations corresponding to static-assignment-based Dynamic Groups; those corresponding to other types of Dynamic Groups are not displayed.
-It is possible to view (but not modify) such records in the UI list view by specifying a Dynamic Group of another type as a query parameter but this should be treated as debugging functionality rather than a feature intended for consumption by end users.
+It is possible to view (but not modify) such records in the UI list view by filtering on a specific Dynamic Group of another type, but this should be treated as debugging functionality rather than a feature intended for consumption by end users.

 ## REST API

 The REST API endpoints under `/api/extras/static-group-associations/` normally only show Static Group Associations corresponding to static-assignment-based Dynamic Groups; those corresponding to other types of Dynamic Groups are not displayed.
-It is possible to view (but not modify) such records in the REST API by specifying a Dynamic Group of another type as a query parameter but this should be treated as debugging functionality rather than a feature intended for consumption by end users.
+It is possible to view (but not modify) such records in the REST API by filtering on a specific Dynamic Group of another type, but this should be treated as debugging functionality rather than a feature intended for consumption by end users.

 ## Python ORM